odpi/egeria-docs/site/docs/features/discovery-and-stewardship/overview.md

 ![Open Discovery Service](/connectors/discovery/discovery-service.svg)

 Open discovery services run in the [Asset Analysis OMES](/services/omes/asset-analysis) that is hosted in a [Engine Host](/concepts/engine-host).
-The metadata repository interface for metadata discovery tools is implemented by the [Discovery Engine OMAS](/services/omas/discovery-engine).
+The metadata repository interface for metadata discovery tools is implemented by the [Discovery Engine OMAS](/services/omas/discovery-engine) that runs in a [Metadata Access Server](/concepts/metadata-access-server).
+Calls to open discovery services are initiated by creating [governance actions](/concepts/governance-action).

 --8<-- "docs/guides/developer/open-discovery-services/operation-of-a-discovery-service.md"